As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Champagne

 Champagne is a sparkling wine that comes from the Champagne region in France.
-The name Champagne is very protected by the Champagne Committee, this is why the only wineries allowed to print Champagne on their label have to be from the region itself.
+The name Champagne is very protected by the Champagne Committee.
+This is why the only wineries allowed to print Champagne on their label have to be from the region itself.

 While there are a few different stories floating around about who created Champagne first, the main point is that this was done by using the Champagne Method.
 The Champagne Method, or “Traditional Method” is accomplished by fermenting the grape juice into a base wine.